Dog and Cat Surgery Services in Bellevue

 Depending on your pet's health, surgery may have a small or significant impact on their future.
-Pet surgery can be used to effectively treat certain injuries, diseases and illnesses.
+Dog and cat surgery can be used to effectively treat certain injuries, diseases and illnesses.
 In addition, surgery can be used to reduce the possibility of myriad health problems such as bloat, certain cancers and infections, and vision loss.

 Our veterinarians and staff at Bellevue Value Pet Clinic know that safety and trust come before any pet surgery.
 Furthermore, we understand that every pet is an individual and will go through the pre- and post-surgical process at a pace that works best for them.
 We will help you every step of the way so you can feel assured that your pet is in capable hands.

 We are proud to have the most state-of-the-art technology in our surgical suite.
-Our doctors can safely perform a number of surgeries:
+Our veterinarians can safely perform a number of surgeries:

 - Spays and neuters